micah7-clemson/consumer_pyramids_manager/README.md

 This program is written as a standalone program and requires no dependencies.
 It was complied and tested on an arm64 Mac version 15.2.
 If you wish to use on an earlier version or a different architecture, you must recompile using pyinstaller.
 Due to program signatures, you will need to bypass GateKeeper and self sign.
 Unzip and attempt to run the program.
 You will get a failure to load pop-up.
 Go to "Privacy & Security" in settings and scroll down to the "Security" section.
 Find the program listed in the section and select the option to "Open Anyway" and complete the prompts.
 You can now open the program as you would normally.

-The data directory containing the raw data files from CMIE Consumer Pyramids must be structured as follows.
+The data directory containing the raw data files from must be structured as follows:

     data_directory
            ├── aspirational